Age Spots or Liver Spots

 Liver Spots, Sun Spots, Age Spots – Senile or Solar Lentigo

-Age spots, also called liver spots or sun spots are flat, brown or brown/black spots and patches that usually appear on the skin on sun-exposed areas of the body.
-They have nothing at all to do with the liver or liver function.
-These dark areas of pigmentation are associated with ageing and exposure to the harsh radiation of the suns UV rays.
+Age spots are also called liver spots or sun spots.
+They are flat, brown or brown/black spots and patches that usually appear on the skin on sun-exposed areas of the body.
+They have nothing to do with the liver or liver function.
+Age spots are dark areas of pigmentation are associated with ageing and exposure to the harsh radiation of the suns UV rays.

 They are caused by a build up of a yellow pigment called lipofuscin.
 As the skin is damaged by sunlight, this in turn damages and ages the collagen producing cells and causes the pigment to build up over the years.
 (Thus the name Solar Lentigo.)
 Sun spots or liver spots are most common on the areas that are most often exposed to the sun such as the backs of hands, arms, legs, neck, shoulders, chest and facial areas.